-The ship decor features the cruise line’s renowned classic elegance of navy, beige and warm woods, but the Statendam is delightfully bright and fresh with royal purples, regal reds and sparkling chandeliers.
+The cruise ship decor features the cruise line’s renowned classic elegance of navy, beige and warm woods.
+However the Statendam is delightfully bright and fresh with royal purples, regal reds and sparkling chandeliers.

 Outdoors there are bright pops of colours such as turquoise, orange and lime green beach towels and cushions.
 Modern, curved, white leather couches and double-lounger wicker beds divided by sheer white curtains are unexpectedly hip.

-When you’re cruising on the 2,650-passenger Statendam you can expect a triple layer of treats: great music, gorgeous art and gourmet food.
+When you’re cruising on the 2,650-passenger Statendam cruise ship, you can expect a triple layer of treats: great music, gorgeous art and gourmet food.

 The Music Walk is an area that practically tilts the cruise ship with popularity due to four exciting venues along the path.
 The Rolling Stone Rock Room has bands playing rock and roll hits.
 B.B.
 Kings brings the best of Memphis blues music.
 Billboard Onboard has duelling pianists playing chart-topping hits and Lincoln Center Stage features glorious classical music.